yadt/yadtshell/man-yadtshell.md

 * yadtshell update host://foo1 host://foo2 :
 updates both hosts

-* yadtshell update host://foo1 --reboot :
+* yadtshell update host://foo1 :
 updates or reboots (or possibly both) but only on foo1

-* yadtshell update --reboot :
+* yadtshell update :
 updates (and possibly reboots) all servers from the target

+* yadtshell update --no-reboot :
+updates (but does not reboot) all servers from the target

+* yadtshell update host://foo1 --no-reboot :
+updates foo1, but does not reboot in any case

 * yadtshell updateartefact artefact://foo1/some-config :
 updates the package _some-config_ without regarding service dependencies